Not-For-Profit Financial Reporting FAQs

 Reduced cost of capital: Better, transparent and more reliable financial reporting not only reduces the cost of capital in the traditional sense, such as lower interest rates on borrowings, but likely increases the nonprofit’s ability to raise contributions.
 For example, many donors will not even consider contributing to a not-for-profit organization if it does not make available audited financial statements.

 My organization is very small and has never had an audit.
 However, I believe that we could benefit from having a CPA look over our records.
 Are there alternatives to an audit?

 Yes.
 Some alternatives to having an audit performed that you may wish to consider are a review, compilation or agreed-upon procedures.
 A review, in contrast, is less in scope than an audit and generally costs about 40-50% of what an annual financial audit would cost.
 Another option is a compilation; however, compilation engagements do not provide a basis for obtaining or providing any assurance regarding the financial statements.
 The level of service needed from a CPA is often a function of the needs of the financial statement users and could include agreed-upon procedures over specific risk areas identified by the Board of Directors.

 What do board members need to know about Form 990?

-IRS Form 990 is an informational return that most not-for-profit organizations are required to file annually.
-It is a public document and the primary source of information regarding the finances, operations, executives, fundraising efforts, etc. of a NFP.
+IRS Form 990 is an informational return that most nonprofit organizations are required to file annually.
+It is a public document and the primary source of information regarding the finances, operations, executives, fundraising efforts, etc. of the organization.
 Form 990 should be reviewed annually by the board (or a subcommittee thereof) BEFORE it is filed with the IRS.
 Board members should fully understand and verify the information in the Form 990 and should feel comfortable asking questions until they are satisfied.
 A good industry practice is to post the public inspection copy of the filed Form 990 on the organization’s website.

-Are not-for-profits allowed to make a profit?
+Are not-for-profit organizations allowed to make a profit?